Wedding campaign of Tymofiy Khmelnytsky: Background

 Vasile Lupu, the ruler of the principality, maintained friendly relations with Bohdan Khmelnytsky from October 1648, but he also sent information about the state of the Zaporozhian Army to Warsaw and lent the royal government money to hire soldiers.
 The Hetman decided to wage a campaign to further tie Moldavia to the Hetmanate Khmelnytsky convinced his ally, the khan İslâm III Giray to accompany him on a campaign to Moldavia, mentioning the Moldavian attacks on Tatar detachments returning from the Polish-Lithuanian Commonwealth in 1648.

 Having crossed the Dniester with the Tatars, the hetman occupied Iași in September 1650, and then demanded an alliance in an ultimatum, which was to be secured by the marriage of the voivode's daughter Ruxandra to Khmelnytsky's son Tymofiy.
 While tying Moldavia to Ukraine, this marriage would tie the Cossack leader to the various noble and royal families of eastern Europe.

-In the aftermath of the Battle of Berestechko, Vasile Lupu refused to fullfil his obligations to the Cossacks.
+In the aftermath of the Battle of Berestechko, Vasile Lupu refused to fulfil his obligations to the Cossacks.
 Following the Battle of Batih, the Cossacks were once again in a position to invade Moldavia.